Greetings from Palmia Observatory,

 This week we went outside with just an iPhone, without DSLR and flimsy tripod, and looked up at the Falcon 9 launch contrails.

-We checked the SpaceX website for launch status and when it finally took off from Vandenvberg we walked outside to take a look up in the Orange County city lights sky.
+We checked the SpaceX website for launch status and when it finally took off from Vandenberg, we walked outside to take a look up in the Orange County city lights sky.
+The flight trajectories make it possible to see most of the first stage action from many locations in southern California.

 ![]() |